PaulAdutwum/PaulAdutwum/README.md

  👋 Hello

 Welcome to my GitHub profile!
-I love learning and building apps that can potentially add value to our lives.
+My name is Paul Adutwum,I  am a tech enthusiast!
+I love learning about new tech, and building apps that can add make our lives better!.

   About Me
 -  **Computer Science & Mathematics Major** at **Bates College**